-Francesca serves as the Director for Come to the Table, a program that engages the faith community in identifying and supporting initiatives that relieve hunger and sustain local agriculture.
+Francesca serves as Director for the Beyond Hunger Relief Program, a program that exists to identify, develop and expand sustainable solutions to food insecurity that also work to strengthen just and sustainable agriculture.
 Prior to coming to RAFI, Francesca worked on both organic and conventional vegetable farms, served as marketer for the New River Organic Growers Cooperative, conducted education and outreach for SEEDS community garden in Durham and worked with ETC Group, advocating for farmers and indigenous people’s rights.
 Francesca received her BA from Appalachian State University in a self designed major titled “Agriculture and Sustainable Food Systems.”
 She grew up in Germany and Hungary and now proudly calls North Carolina home.

 Salem Neff, Local Food Access Coordinator